 Technology — specifically AI — is forging a path into every field and profession, and marketing is no exception.

-As more people come to recognize the value of AI, everyone wants to know how and when to use it correctly.
-Advancements in marketing now help professionals do that through new systems created by developers to expand the availability and abilities of marketing.
+As more people begin to recognize the value of AI, everyone wants to know when and how to implement it correctly.
+Advancements in marketing now help professionals easily accomplish that through new systems created by developers to expand the availability and abilities of marketing.
 Several of these tools help optimize planning and personalization and also provide promotional and targeting benefits.
 Let’s go over some of them.

-Nearly 90 percent of the data in the world was created in the last two years, and all this data creates a need for improved technology to work with it.
-The benefits of AI could be vast and could save time for marketers to focus on more urgent tasks.
-There are numerous AI programs that can assist by collecting or organizing data and presenting it coherently.
+Nearly 90% of existing data globally has been created in the last six years, and all this data creates a need for improved technology to work with it.
+The benefits of AI could be vast, and saving time for marketers is one.
+It helps focus on more urgent tasks.
+Numerous AI programs can assist by collecting or organizing data and presenting it coherently.
 That is precisely what marketing needs to excel in its results.

 Thanks to AI’s ability to assess where and when ads will be more effective, ad targeting or remarketing has become more cost-effective.
 This technology can also target users by demographics and browsing history.
 When you look up “coffee mugs” on a retailer’s website and later see ads on your sidebar for that same product or retailer, that’s the work of artificial intelligence.
-Although customers might not realize it, these ads are having an impact on their shopping choices and are extremely influential when trying to drive traffic to a product or site.
+Although customers might not realize it, these ads impact their shopping choices and are highly influential when trying to drive traffic to a product or site.

 Similar to the data gathered for targeted advertising, information is also being collected to target customers with B2B marketing.
-The insight companies can gather far more details thanks to AI.
+The insight companies can gather more details thanks to AI.
 These insights can enable companies to break into new markets and target new customers.
-Potential clients can be discovered through their activities, their interests, and even their search histories.
-There’s an enormous amount of data being collected every day, with 90% of that data being created within the last two years alone.
-That’s so much data that if you transferred it to disks and stacked them, it would get to the moon and back.
-Often a large portion of that data goes unused.
-Thanks to AI and marketing there’s more ways to use this information for productive and influential work such as these insights.
+Potential clients can be discovered through their activities, interests, and search histories.
+An enormous amount of data is being collected every day, with 90% of that data being created within the last two years alone.
+That’s so much data that if you transferred it to disks and stacked them, it would reach the moon and back.
+Thanks to AI and marketing, there are more ways to use this information for productive and influential work.

-If you enjoy reading about stocks and sports, there’s a high probability you’ve read an article created by an algorithm.
+If you enjoy reading about stocks and sports, there’s a high chance you’ve read an article created by an algorithm.
 AI can generate these posts by forming cohesive and comprehensible sentences with automatically gathered and analyzed data.
-Narrative Science is one such company “humanizing data like never before, with technology that interprets your data, then transforms it into insightful, natural language narratives at unprecedented speed and scale.”
+Narrative Science is one such company, “humanizing data like never before, with technology that interprets your data, then transforms it into insightful, natural language narratives at unprecedented speed and scale.”
 Marketing makes great use of this tool when categorizing and naturalizing marketing content, saving a significant amount of time on content research and creation.

-An underestimated, and often unknown asset of chatbots is the capacity to conduct research, evaluate data, and generally offer support in maximizing efficiency and organization in your day-to-day work.
-Nikabot is a bot that can be used to track an entire team.
+An underestimated and often unknown asset of chatbots is the capacity to conduct research, evaluate data, and generally offer support in maximizing efficiency and organization in your day-to-day work.
 This system collects data from employees on their daily tasks and the amount of time devoted to each task.
-It can also be integrated into Slack and remind users to log their information.
-This data can then be aggregated to create reports and insights.
-This kind of AI can be used for any type of office environment, including B2B marketing.
-In a field as ever-changing and fast-paced as marketing where employees typically work to juggle several projects at once, it can and does, seem to have a positive impact on individuals and the team overall.
+It can also be integrated into Slack and remind users to log their information, and can also be aggregated to create reports and insights.
+This kind of AI can be used in any office environment, including B2B marketing.
+In a field as ever-changing and fast-paced as marketing, where employees typically work to juggle several projects at once, AI can positively impact individuals and the team overall.